Bubbly's voice tweets to expand from Asia

 In Japan -- where top followed people are soccer star Yasuhiko Okudera and idol group AKB Girls -- customers pay on average $43 a year for the service.

-Over the past three months, Bubbly has launched on Vodafone (VOD.L) in India, SoftBank Mobile (9984.T) in Japan and Indonesia's biggest mobile phone operator Telekomunikasi Selular (Telkomsel).
+Over the past three months, Bubbly has launched on Vodafone in India, SoftBank Mobile in Japan and Indonesia's biggest mobile phone operator Telekomunikasi Selular (Telkomsel).

-Bubble Motion plans to roll out applications for Apple's (AAPL.O) iPhone and and Google's (GOOG.O) Android smartphone platform later this year and seeks to expand offerings from voice to text, photo and video in the future.
+Bubble Motion plans to roll out applications for Apple's iPhone and Google's Android smartphone platform later this year and seeks to expand offerings from voice to text, photo and video in the future.

 Adding text to the offering will put the service into direct rivalry with its own role model Twitter, but Clayton said so far the company has no rivals in offering distribution of large sound files -- they are too large for most of the telecom networks to handle.